omardrho/predictive_maintenace_li-ion-batteries/README.md

 This repository contains a Jupyter notebook for predicting Remaining Useful Life (RUL) of NASA's Lithium Ion batteries using Neural Networks.
 The notebook is based on two datasets:

 - `BATTERY_RUL.csv`: This dataset contains the RUL of each battery cycle.
-- `NASA_LiIon_Battery_Cycles.csv`: This dataset contains the operational data of the batteries including inputs and capacity.
+- `Input n Capacity.csv`: This dataset contains the operational data of the batteries including inputs and capacity.

 ## Dataset